taralika/FooDb/README.md

 - View list of all favorite and disliked foods
 - View detailed view of each item in favoorites/disliked list
 - All data is cached via Core Data for future reference

+# Building
+The app is built on Xcode 11 and is written in Swift 5